mskg/tabler-world-mobile/README.md

 ## Contribution

 If you like TABLER.APP and want to help make it better, that's great.
-Please contact us from inside the App.
-We'll be right with you.
+We appreciate community contributions to code repositories open sourced by us.
+By signing a contributor license agreement, we ensure that the community is free to use your contributions.

+### Review the CLA document
+The [Contributor License Agreement (CLA)](./docs/cla/fiduciary-license-license-agreement-2.0-2020-02-20-13_07_54.pdf) document is available for review as a PDF.

+### Sign the CLA
+When you contribute to this source project with a new pull request, a bot will evaluate whether you have signed the CLA.
+If required, the bot will comment on the pull request, including a link to this system to accept the agreement.

 ## Internationalization